iriganas93/webfont-report/README.md

 # 📦 Webfont Report CLI

-A utility to scan image assets in game projects and detect embedded text using Google Cloud Vision (or optionally EasyOCR), generate OCR reports, and validate usage of supported webfont-ready framework versions.
+A utility to scan image assets in game projects and detect embedded text using Google Cloud Vision, generate OCR reports, and validate usage of supported webfont-ready framework versions.

 ---